 How does the System Function?

 It has been proved that the current system works by placing a foram under a microscope capable of taking photographs.
 An LED ring shines light onto the foram from 16 directions, one at a time.
 This takes an image of the foram with each change in light.
 The 16 images are then combined to provide as much geometric information as possible about the foram’s shape.
 The AI system further uses the acquired information to identify the foram’s species.
 Researchers said that the work demonstrates the successful first step toward building a robotic platform that will be able to identify, pick and sort forams automatically.

 This AI system is a matter of concern because humanity is in the midst of an unintentional, global-scale climate ‘experiment’ due to our emission of greenhouse gases.
 It has been said that to predict the outcomes of that experiment we need a better understanding of how Earth’s climate behaves when its energy balance is altered.
 The new AI, and the robotic system will enable to significantly expedite our ability to learn more about the relationship between the climate and the oceans across vast time scales.

-The whole point of this AI system is that the forams are ubiquitous in our oceans, and the chemistry of their shells records the physical and chemical characteristics of the waters that they grew in.
-These tiny organisms bear witness to past properties like temperature, salinity, acidity and nutrient concentrations.
+The whole point of this AI system is that the forams are ubiquitous in our oceans, and these shells then record the characteristics, both physical and chemical, of the water that they grew in.
 In turn we can use those properties to reconstruct ocean circulation and heat transport during past climate events.

 Subscribe to iTMunch for the latest news, updates and developments in the world of finance, marketing and technology.